Antonio López. Pintura, escultura, dibujo

 Antonio López.
 Los novios, 1955.
 Painting.
 Museo Nacional Centro de Arte Reina Sofía Collection, Madrid

-Everyday landscapes, understood in the broadest sense, are the core theme running through the painting of Antonio López (Tomelloso, Toledo, 1936), the representative par excellence of the wave Spanish realists in the second half of the twentieth century.
+Everyday landscapes, understood in the broadest sense, are the core theme running through the painting of Antonio López (Tomelloso, Ciudad Real, 1936), the representative par excellence of the wave Spanish realists in the second half of the twentieth century.
 They shape the painter's imagination, and include not only cityscapes - either the streets of his home town or the streets Madrid, the dominant location from 1960 onwards - but also the corners of his house, his garden and his family.
 This anthological exhibition, made up of sixty works including paintings, sculptures (free-standing, reliefs and three-dimensional reliefs) and drawings, traces López' career, from his early works combining figure and fantasy, such as Mujeres mirando los aviones (1954), to the strict realism that becomes his permanent language in the seventies, seen in Nevera de hielo (1966), and maintained right up to his most recent work.

 In the interim, there is the final stage of his schooling, shaped by his travels to Italy and Greece in 1955, in which his figures become more full-bodied and gain more prominence, as symbolised by the double portraits Antonio y Carmen (1956) and Mis padres (1956) and the charcoal drawing Cuatro mujeres (1957).
 At the same time he begins a series of paintings characterised by their own quirks, a certain perversion of reality in the Surrealist sense, and, as in Campo del moro (1960), the subject of floating women.
 The emblematic works of the time are La niña muerta (1957) and Atocha (1964), whereby López builds his compositions around the metaphors of the dépaysement réflechi (reflexive disorientation) phenomenon, which, according to the exhibition's curator, Paloma Esteban: “Are based on space reflecting perfectly logical strange objects inside or outside their established context,” yet the air of mystery is still present in his later works.